Skip to Content

 How to Make a Foraged Oak Leaves Wreath for Fall the Easy Way

 If you are like me and want to save money when decorating your home for Fall, you will love this easy oak leaves wreath made with forage leaves and natural materials.
-You can create a wreath for Fall with just a few leaves, a grapevine wreath, and acorns.
+You can create a wreath for fall with just a few leaves or a grapevine wreath.

-Instead of using floral picks and floral tape, the leaves and acorns are attached the easy way with hot glue.
-It only takes a few minutes to create a fall leaf wreath that is both unique and eye-catching.
+Instead of using floral picks and floral tape, the leaves are attached easily with hot glue.
+Creating a unique and eye-catching fall leaf wreath only takes a few minutes.

 This project is perfect for beginners and requires only a few simple supplies that you most likely have on hand.
 This inexpensive wreath is the perfect fall decoration for both outdoors and inside your home.